nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `TAG` is case-sensitive.
 * Input tag will be appended to the existing tag.
 * If duplicate tags are entered, these tags will not be added.
+* If there are duplicate people after adding tags, these tags will not be added.

 For example: